More pages in this section

 Bunions, hammertoes, short metatarsal bones, collapsing arches, high-arched feet, stress fractures, hallux limitus, arthritis, plantar plate rupture, capsulitis, intermetatarsal bursitis are all possible causes of metatarsalgia – therefore a more distinct diagnosis should be given.

+As you can see, there are many forms of forefoot pain.
 If you are concerned with the changing shape of your feet and toes, or have have forefoot pain, don’t delay – give Foundation Podiatry a call today!